em3ndez/tiny-web-server/README.md

 #### Connecting to a WebSocket using JavaScript source file endpoint

-Here's an example of how to connect to a TinyWeb.Socket using the JavaScript version of `TinyWeb.SocketClient`:
+Here's an example of how to connect to a TinyWeb.Socket using the JavaScript version of `Tiny.WebSocketClient`:

 ```html
 <!DOCTYPE html>